alan-forbes-cp/repo1/actions_injection_protection/README.md

 - Don't include structured data in secrets.
 - Review secrets' workflow run usage and logging output for correct redaction.
 - Audit secrets periodically to ensure content is still required.
-- ***Status of comment trigger action & Template-Repo:*** Trigger action workflow and logging has been reviewed under various run conditions.
-Auditing TBD.
+- ***Status of comment trigger action & Template-Repo:*** Not used

 ## GITHUB_TOKEN:

 - Explicitly limit GITHUB_TOKEN permissions and scope this usage minimally.
 - ***Status of comment trigger action & Template-Repo:*** Trigger action usage is set to allow pull request reads/writes only as required.
-Best practice recommendation for Template-Repo is to always explicitly set the permissions on a per-action basis.
+Similarly, best practice recommendation for Template-Repo is to always explicitly set the permissions on a per-action basis.

 ## Injection protection: